acidonper/tekton-openshift-examples/nodejs-cd-example/README.md

 ## Continuous Deployment procedure implementation (Tekton)

-The following section tries to give an example about continuous deployment workflow implementation in Openshift based on Tekton.
 From a general point of view, in a complete CD Tekton automated procedure will be necessary to have involved the following objects:

 -   A service account to generate Tekton objects automatically (\*Created by default -> "pipeline")
 -   A service account responsible for start new app builds and deployments